-DPP-4 inhibitor (PKF-275-055) improves glucose/cholesterol metabolism, decreased Firmicutes/Bacteroidetes ratios, dropped mass gain and mesenteric adipose accumulation.
-Moreover, mice on HFD with PKF-275-055 treatment showed enriched butyrate-producing Rumminococcus and the acetogen Dorea compared control group[81].
+The DPP-4 inhibitor PKF-275-055 improves glucose/cholesterol metabolism, decreases Firmicutes/Bacteroidetes ratio, and drops mass gain and mesenteric adipose accumulation.
+Moreover, mice on HFD with PKF-275-055 treatment showed enriched butyrate-producing Rumminococcus and of the acetogen Dorea compared to the control group[81].

 GUT MICROBIOTA AND SGLT-2 INHIBITORS

 The sodium/glucose cotransporters SGLT1 and SGLT2 are generally expressed in the small intestine and are regulated by a sodium gradient created by Na+ /K+ ATPase.
 SGLT1 transports glucose and galactose across the apical membrane of enterocytes, whereas SGLT2, and at some extent SGLT1, reabsorbs glucose in the renal tubule.
 SGLT2-selective inhibitors are a new class of treatment for T2D[82].
-SGLT2 differs from other anti-diabetic medications, because it meliorates vascular function and thus has advantageous effects on CVD.
-Among the numerous T2D consequences, CVD is the most wide-spread and dramatic.
-Data proves that gut microbiota is an important regulator of vascular function[83].
+SGLT2 differs from other antidiabetic medications because it ameliorates vascular function and thus has advantageous effects on CVD.
+Among the numerous T2D consequences, CVD is the most widespread and dramatic.
+Data characterize the gut microbiota as an important regulator of vascular function[83].
 Indeed, people with diabetes have vascular dysfunction and heightened risk of CVD.
-Distinct signs of diabetes-related CVD are arterial stiffness, endothelial dysfunction and vascular smooth muscle functional disorder.
-Reduction in endothelium-independent dilation is present in T2D patients and is a marker of CV complications.
+Distinct signs of diabetes-related CVD are arterial stiffness, endothelial dysfunction, and vascular smooth muscle functional disorder.
+Reduction in endothelium-independent dilation is present in T2D patients and is a marker of cardiovascular complications.

-After 8 wk treatment with a selective SGLT2 inhibitor dapagliflozin diabetic mice showed lower arterial stiffness and blood glucose level, improvements in endothelial and vascular smooth muscle dysfunctions compared to non-treated diabetic mice.
-In addition, reduction in circulating inflammatory markers as MCP-1, IL-1β and IL-6 and hyperglycemia improvement were detected[84].
-Animals with diabetes on dapagliflozin had decreased Firmicutes/Bacteroidetes ratio and Oscillospira and increased Akkermansia muciniphila.
+After 8 wk of treatment with a selective SGLT2 inhibitor dapagliflozin, diabetic mice showed lower arterial stiffness and blood glucose level, and improvements in endothelial and vascular smooth muscle dysfunctions compared to nontreated diabetic mice.
+In addition, reductions in circulating inflammatory markers, such as MCP-1, IL-1β and IL-6, and hyperglycemia improvement were detected[84].
+Animals with diabetes treated with dapagliflozin showed decreased Firmicutes/Bacteroidetes ratio and Oscillospira, and increased Akkermansia muciniphila.

-Dual SGLT1/2 inhibitor reduced blood glucose levels and HbA1c and increased total GLP1 in mice fed a high sucrose diet[85].
-The higher doses of SGLT1/2 inhibitor accelerated body weight gain, increased Bacteroidetes and decreased Firmicutes quantity, but Akkermansia spp Wasn’t modified[82].
+The dual SGLT1/2 inhibitor has been shown to reduce blood glucose levels and HbA1c and to increase total GLP1 in mice fed a high-sucrose diet[85].
+The higher doses of SGLT1/2 inhibitor accelerated body weight gain and increased Bacteroidetes and decreased Firmicutes quantity, but the Akkermansia spp. was not modified[82].
 SGLT1/2 inhibitors or SGLT2-selective drugs like canagliflozin guarantee intestinal SGLT1 inhibition in T2D[86].
-It enhances GLP-1 and PYY secretion and delays the glucose excursion after carbohydrates intake.
-Dual SGLT1/2 inhibitor, LX4211/sotagliflozin, in clinical testing has the same effects as medicine described above[87].
-However, SGLT1 couldn’t be completely inhibited as long as changed Na+ homeostasis and elevated colonic carbohydrates can lead to opposite gastrointestinal effects and diarrhea.
+They enhance GLP-1 and PYY secretion and delay the glucose excursion after carbohydrate intake.
+The dual SGLT1/2 inhibitor LX4211/sotagliflozin, in clinical testing, has the same effects as the medicine described directly above[87].
+However, SGLT1 cannot be completely inhibited as long as changed Na+ homeostasis and elevated colonic carbohydrates can lead to the opposite gastrointestinal effects and diarrhea.

-GUT MICROBIOTA AND PPAR-γ
+GUT MICROBIOTA AND PPARγ

-PPAR belong to the nuclear receptor family of regulatory factors and are ligand-activated transcription factors.
-There are two PPAR-γ isoforms: PPARγ1 and PPARγ2.
+The PPARs belong to the nuclear receptor family of regulatory factors that are ligand-activated transcription factors.
+There are two PPARγ isoforms: PPARγ1 and PPARγ2.
 They form a heterodimeric complex with the retinoid X receptor, which binds to PPAR-responsive elements and then regulates transcription.
-Its main functions are linked to maintaining the homeostasis in the intestine, inducing adipocyte growth and differentiation[88], cellular apoptosis[89], regulation of genes involved in glucose and lipid metabolism[90], and inflammatory responses.
-PPAR-γ is expressed mainly in several tissues such as lungs, breast, ovaries, placenta and at most in colon, where it regulates the colonocyte’s metabolism and cell cycle[91].
+Its main functions are linked to maintaining homeostasis in the intestine, inducing adipocyte growth and differentiation[88], cellular apoptosis[89], regulation of genes involved in glucose and lipid metabolism[90], and inflammatory responses.
+PPARγ is expressed mainly in several tissues such as of the lungs, breast, ovaries, placenta and at most in the colon, where it regulates colonocyte metabolism and cell cycle[91].

-PPAR-γ is considered to have anti-inflammatory effects and to be a molecular target for cancer chemoprevention[92].
-It enhances insulin sensitivity and regulates the genes involved in hypertension and atherosclerosis contribution.
-There are evidences about reduction of intestinal inflammation, colon cancer development and T2D[93] by specific PPAR-γ agonists.
+PPARγ is considered to have anti-inflammatory effects and to be a molecular target for cancer chemoprevention[92].
+It also enhances insulin sensitivity and regulates the genes involved in hypertension and contributing to atherosclerosis.
+There are lines of evidence indicating reduction of intestinal inflammation and colon cancer development and T2D[93] by specific PPARγ agonists.